 Property Tax Appeal

-Seek relief after the protest filing deadline through the late file protest process
+Seek tax relief after the general protest deadline has passed

-Pursue judicial relief through filing suit once the administrative process has concluded.
+Pursue judicial relief through filing a lawsuit suit once the administrative process has concluded.

-Assist in securing an exemption on eligible property
+Assist in securing property tax exemptions on eligible property

 Delinquent Property Tax Representation

-Serve as Defense Counsel in Delinquent Tax Lawsuit seeking foreclosure of real estate or recovery of delinquent taxes
+Serve as Counsel in delinquent tax lawsuits seeking foreclosure of real estate or recovery of delinquent taxes paid in error

 My personal and professional outlook has always been that where there's a problem, no matter how daunting, there's always a solution.
 You just need to find it.
-With a legal career spanning 25 years now, this remains as true now as it was the day I received my law degree.
-Experience has consistently proven positive results can be achieved by adhering to certain core principles
+This remains as true now as the day I received my law degree.
+Experience has proven positive results can be derived by adhering to certain core principles.

 CLIENT RELATIONSHIP - The most important duty an attorney has to a client is the attorney-client relationship.
-At its core, the interests of the client are to be held above the interests of the attorney.
+At its core, the client's interests are to be held above the interests of the attorney.
 It is a standard of stringent loyalty and fairness with respect to a client.
-The client shall be the foremost focus throughout the entire representation.
+The client shall be the primary focus throughout the representation.

-COMMUNICATION - Accurate information is the foundation to make the best and most cost-effective decisions.
-A proactive approach consequently exists when it comes to communication.
-E-mail, phone, text messaging, and certified mail, are used extensively.
+COMMUNICATION - Accurate information is required to make the best and most cost-effective decisions.
+A proactive approach, therefore, exists when it comes to communication.
+E-mail, phone, text messaging, are used extensively.
 This obviously goes both ways.
 Whether between a client or a third party, being prompt and responsive creates trust which is vital to resolving conflicts.

 TECHNOLOGY - Innovation is the new standard when it comes to quality legal representation.
-Keeping technologically adept keeps costs down, allows quicker turn-around of client matters, and leads to significantly better resolutions.
-Technology accordingly serves a primary role in firm operations.
-This includes using up-to-date computer systems, the latest peripherals, current legal software, a robust Document Management System (DMS), a comprehensive accounting system, and a contact relationship management system (CRM).
+Keeping technologically current reduces costs, allows quicker turn-around of client matters, and leads to significantly better results.
+Technology accordingly serves a key role.
+This includes using up-to-date computer systems, the latest peripherals, specialized legal and accounting software, a robust Document Management System (DMS), and a contact relationship management system (CRM).

 EXPERIENCE - Knowledge results from experience.
-And with over a quarter-century of experience to call upon, this is significant.
-But the law is never static.
+And while this is significant, the law is never static.
 Keeping abreast of recent changes and developments concerning property tax issues is just as important.
 This includes attending continuing education classes, being active in professional associations, and networking continually with other tax professionals.

 Michael Saegert, Atty at Law